alkemics/pandagg/docs/source/user-guide.rst

 The :class:`~pandagg.tree.query.abstract.Query` class provides :

-- convenient ways to declare and udpate a query
+- multiple syntaxes to declare and udpate a query
 - query validation (with nested clauses validation)
 - ability to insert clauses at specific points
 - tree-like visual representation